ehewins/graphene-photodetectors-project/data/ofet3_16022024/README.md

 The files `OFET3F-Isd-Vg-Light.dat` and `OFET3F-Isd-Vsd-Light.dat` are measurements taken after the perovskites were deposited onto the OFET, while the device was illuminated by 405 nm light (laser power: 4.5 mW).
 They contain the same types of measurement as the two equivalently named files described above.

 The file `OFET3F-TimeExperiment-Vg=0,Vsd=5V.dat` contains time-series measurements of the source-drain current while we repeatedly uncovered and covered the window of the cryostat, exposing the device to the laser light described above.
 The columns are the datapoint number, the source-drain current, the gate voltage, the gate current, and the time in seconds.

+The file `data-processing.py` graphs the data in the files above, as well as performing linear fitting to specific regions of data.
+It calculates the resistance, field effect mobility, carrier concentration, and photocurrent of the perovskites.